Home

 Rylie Rae had doubts about her gender as a child, but nevertheless married and fathered a son before she transitioned.
 Shown with her wife (right), age 25.

-After thousands of hormone pills, many hours working on my make up, about 12 facial electrolysis sessions, two surgical operations, three moves, four jobs and a lot of voice training, the scales finally tipped to female for me.
+After thousands of hormone pills, many hours working on my makeup, a dozen facial electrolysis sessions, two surgical operations, three moves, four jobs and a lot of voice training, the scales finally tipped to female for me.

 18 months after my transition I was offered six-month contract at a college to replace a woman who was on maternity leave and was delighted to be accepted as a woman in a largely female working environment.
 Two years after my transition, I risked taking a job at a toy store as a woman (stealth) and thankfully passed day after day - with both other staff and customers.
 The feathers falling on the scales of my passability were individually light, but cumulatively they had finally reached a critical mass: my beard was gone; my appearance was unremarkable; my voice was acceptable; and I could confidently chat in the tearoom from increasing experience about boyfriends, children, and even women's problems.